import numpy as np

 Based on our previous notebook, can you see how to calculate and (if necessary) remove rigid-body the rotation null-space from the solution ?

-The use of a coarse-level singular-value decomposition for the velocity solver should help, in this case, but it’s wise to check anyway.
+The use of a coarse-level singular-value decomposition for the velocity solver should help, in this case, but sometimes you can see that there is a rigid body rotation (look at the streamlines).
+It’s wise to check and quantify the presence of the null space.

 "fieldsplit_velocity_mg_coarse_pc_type"] = "svd" stokes.petsc_options[